CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec.md

 ##### Qwiklabs supported HTML

+There are benefits to formating lab instructions as HTML.

+- Instruction styling will be updated automatically as the Qwiklabs interface evolves.
+- Qwiklabs will help users navigate within your instruction document with a table of contents or direct links.
+It will also remember the learner's location in the document if they leave the page.
+- Authors can specify interactive elements that will be displayed inline with your instructions in the learner's interface (quizes, checkpoints, etc)

-We will not accept arbitrary HTML.
+However, we will not accept arbitrary HTML.
 Your input will be heavily scrubbed.

+- Only a standard subset of HTML elements will be supported (`<h1>`, `<p>`, `<strong>`, etc).
+All other tags will be stripped out of displayed content.
 - All styling will be removed.
 - All scripting will be removed.
-- Only a standard subset of HTML elements will be supported (`<h1>`, `<p>`, `<b>`, etc).
-All other tags will be stripped out of displayed content.

-However, there are other

 See [Instruction HTML spec](./instruction-html-spec.md) for details.